 for your child and their future, so it is imperative that your child has the highest quality of juvenile defense possible.

 If you need any type of juvenile help in Salt Lake City, it is critical that you discuss your situation with an experienced juvenile attorney as soon as you can so they can begin working on your child’s case.

-The following is some information regarding the most frequent criminal allegations for which juveniles are arrested, according to the Utah Juvenile Courts.
+The following is some information regarding the most frequent criminal allegations for which juveniles are arrested in SLC, according to the Utah Juvenile Courts.
 While many of these offenses may seem relatively minor, you should recognize that they can still all result in serious criminal penalties.

-- Theft or shoplifting — There are a wide variety of theft crimes that involve stealing including shoplifting, which involves stealing from a retail establishment.
+- Theft or shoplifting — There is a wide variety of theft crimes that involve stealing including shoplifting, which involves stealing from a retail establishment.